 Start Time (Delayed Timed Cook)

 The automatic timer of the Delayed Timed Cook function turns the oven on and off at the time you select.
 This feature can be used with the Bake, Conv.
-Bake and Conv.
-Roast modes.
+Bake, Conv.
+Roast, etc.

 Setting a Delayed Timed Cook